HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/SetGenericJVMArgumentsCorePod.md

 ## Applies to

-> HCL DX 8.5 and higher
+> HCL Experience 8.5 and higher

 ## Introduction